Arghya Chattopadhyay

 My research interests are quite varied.
 I get attracted to problems having challenging mathematical undertones, possibly allowing some algebraic geometry approach.
 This brought me closer to a lot of mathematical physics issues and specially string theory.
 Starting with my PhD, I have worked on problems on various spacetime dimensions.

 My research exploration starts from 0 dimensions with matrix models and continues to 1 dimensional matrix quantum mechanics as well as SYK models.
-In 2 dimensions I am involved with Jackiew‐Titelboim gravity theory as well as two dimensional conformal field theory and their integrable deformations.
+In 2 dimensions I am investigating Jackiew‐Titelboim gravity theory as well as two dimensional conformal field theory and their integrable deformations.
 I have also recently started working on 3 and 4 dimensional higher spin gravity theories.
 My work with fluid/gravity duality can be thought of as my contribution towards 5 dimensional theories.
-On the opposite spectrum of 10 dimensional theories, I am interested in both the mathematical and phenomenological effects of Calabi‐Yau compactifications.
-I am actively working on dualities enjoyed by blackholes in supergravity.
-Coming to the Phenomenological aspects I am currently working with machine learning approach towards gaining a Ricci flat metric using Ricci flow among others.
-Additionally I am involved in different projects on p‐adic holography and interesting problems in physics inspired mathematics.
+On the opposite spectrum of 10 dimensional theories, I am interested in both the mathematical and phenomenological effects of Calabi‐Yau compactifications and T-duality.
+I am actively working on dualities enjoyed by blackholes in supergravity especially the mathematical aspects of Freudenthal duality.
+Additionally I am trying to understand different ideas on p‐adic holography and interesting problems in physics inspired mathematics.

 Publications